 - That the parties agreed to the terms of the contract.
 The parties must have acquiesced to be bound by contract terms without any fraud or coercion.
 If one party intentionally misled the other in order to convince the other party to sign the contract, then the contract may be invalided, in whole or in part.

 In addition to these general requirements, the parties to a contract must have the capacity to enter into a legally binding contract, which means neither party can be a minor and both parties must be of sound mind.
 The contract also cannot be void as against public policy or otherwise unlawful or it will not be enforced.
 For example, if Molly and Bailey enter into a contract in which Molly promises to pay Bailey $1,000 if Bailey kills Molly’s cousin, the contract is obviously not going to be a valid one.
 Similarly, if one of the parties has been diagnosed with dementia, their contract may not be enforced.

 Getting Help from San Diego Business Attorneys

-The experienced and trusted San Diego business attorneys at Gehres Law Group, P.C. can provide help with reviewing a contract you are considering signing or can assist with negotiating and drafting a contract.
+The experienced and trusted San Diego business attorneys at Gehres Law Library can provide help with reviewing a contract you are considering signing or can assist with negotiating and drafting a contract.
 We can also provide representation if a dispute over the validity of a contract arises, if you have been damaged by non-performance of a contract, or if you are being accused of breaching a contract.

 Whatever legal issues arise in connection with contract law matters in California, we can help you to resolve them.
-Give us a call at 858-964-2314 or contact us online today to schedule a time to speak with one of our business lawyers at Gehres Law Group, P.C. about the help we can provide with contract law matters in or out of the court room.
+Give us a call at 858-964-2314 or contact us online today to schedule a time to speak with one of our business lawyers at Gehres Law Library about the help we can provide with contract law matters in or out of the court room.